The Pulse of K-Entertainment

 The viral contract timeline made the panic bigger

 The contract panic did not start with official notices alone.
 It escalated because a widely shared member timeline, amplified by outlets like Koreaboo, convinced fans that more exits could hit before the year ends.
 The dates remain partly unconfirmed, and that caveat matters, but the broader fear is easy to understand.
 Once Mark left completely and Ten plus Taeyong chose hybrid arrangements on the same date, every remaining timeline suddenly looked more believable.
-We have seen this movie before with SM Entertainment.
-The label has a long history of keeping group brands alive while individual members recut the business terms around them.
+The pattern also fits SM Entertainment's long history of keeping group brands alive while individual members recut the business terms around them.
 What feels different here is scale.
 NCT was supposed to be the post-departure-proof version of a boy group.
 This week proved the concept is durable, but not invincible.

 What NCT and SM look like after April 8